 - One of you was already married to someone else and the other didn't know.
 On the annulment complaint form, this is called bigamy.
 However, if the person asking for the annulment knew their spouse was already married before they married them, then they must request a divorce, not an annulment.

 - You have married a close relative or a close relative by marriage.
 On the annulment form, this is called “Incest, Consanguinity, and Affinity.”
-In Massachusetts, you may not marry your grandparents, step grandparents, parents, step parents, brothers, sisters, nieces, nephews, children, or grandchildren.
-You also can't marry your spouse’s parents, grandparents, children, and grandchildren.
-However, a man may marry his son’s wife, and a woman may marry her husband’s father.
+In Massachusetts, you can’t marry your grandparents, step grandparents, parents, step parents, brothers, sisters, nieces, nephews, children, grandchildren, or your spouse’s parents, grandparents, children, or grandchildren.
+However, a man can marry his son’s wife, and a woman can marry her husband’s father.

 Your marriage is voidable if:

 - One of the spouses didn't have the mental capacity to consent to the marriage at the time.
-For example, a spouse may have been drunk or mentally ill.
+For example, if a spouse was drunk or mentally ill.

 - One of the spouses is not physically capable of sexual intercourse.